 Aster ‘Purple Dome’ Alternatives

 Even with all those flower buds, it’s hard to get excited about this plant!
-Year after year, the lower foliage rots away yet it’s one of the most popular Asters out there.
+Year after year, the lower foliage rots away by late summer, yet it’s one of the most popular Asters out there.
 Sure, you can hide the lower foliage by placing a smaller plant around its base but why bother?
-I’m all about easy plants, That got me thinking.
-What other varieties are out there that would give a similar flower display, yet also provide better disease resistance/growth habit?
-There are literally hundreds of closely related Asters.
-There had to be some that were better than this.
+I’m all about easy plants!
+That got me thinking.
+What other Aster varieties are out there that would give a similar flower display, yet also provide better disease resistance/growth habit?
+There are hundreds of closely related Asters.
+There had to be some that were better than this frustrating plant.
 Isn’t this why we use natives?
-Because they are easy and take care of themselves?
+Because they are supposed to be easy and take care of themselves?

 October Skies Aster